fractalliter/nodejs-parallel/README.md

 ## About program

-I was practicing parallel programming and concurrency in NodeJS and this one came to my mind.
+In this succinct and dependency free project, a simple and painless approach for parallel processing and also inter-process communication(IPC) with NodeJS has been implemented.
+It's just an example of how powerful NodeJS can be in terms of conccurent processing.

-### how to run project
+### how to run the project

 clone: